Time for a Showdown with Sunny Coast Showdown

 It’s time to shine the spotlight on the Sunshine Coast’s creative community!
 Jon Coghill announces the winners for this year’s Sunny Coast Showdown and previews what’s in store for Showfest 2024.

-The not-for-profit talent incubator offer local writers, producers and filmmakers the chance to win funding, support and mentoring to produce their own film and TV ideas.
+The not-for-profit talent incubator offers local writers, producers and filmmakers the chance to win funding, support and mentoring to produce their own film and TV ideas.

 Founded by myself and fellow Nambour High schoolmate Dan Munday, who has delivered reality productions including the global Survivor series, Sunny Coast Showdown is run by a handful of volunteers and screen professionals who want to establish a viable and sustainable film and TV industry on the Coast.

-Scripted category winner Josh Gannon from Eudlo won one of three scripted categories this year with his horror-creature-feature script Lured, which he aims to shoot in the Buddina area.
+Scripted category winner Josh Gannon from Eudlo won one of three scripted categories this year with his horror-creature-feature script Lured.

-“I’m absolutely stoked,” Josh said.
-“Last year I helped to grip and gaff on the Showdown short films and to go from that to write and direct my own short film is a dream come true.
-Absolutely amazing.”
+“Last year I helped to grip and gaff on the Showdown films, and to go from that to writing and directing my own short film is a dream come true,” Josh said.

 Indigenous writer and actor Beverley Marcusson said she was shocked to win the First Nations category.

-Beverley says Sunny Coast Showdown is hugely important to up-and-coming writers and filmmakers, but especially local First Nations creatives.
+Beverley said Showdown was important to emerging writers and filmmakers, especially First Nations creatives.

-“Kids might see this and think it’s totally out of reach, but when they see me doing it they might think wow, I can do that.”
+“Kids might see this and think it’s totally out of reach, but when they see me doing it they might think, ‘wow, I can do that,’” she said.

-Coolum’s Emma Morgan was overwhelmed that her comedy drama script, The Hoist, about a local bush dance going wrong, won another scripted category.
+Coolum’s Emma Morgan is studying Creative Industries at UniSC as a mature-aged student and was overwhelmed that her comedy drama script, The Hoist, about a local bush dance going wrong, won in the scripted category.

-Freelance producers Kim Ingles and Julia Lörsch won one of two unscripted categories with their documentary The Art Side of the Moon, which follows the story of the Odysseus Lunar Lander that touched down on the moon last month.
+Freelance producers Kim Ingles and Julia Lörsch won one of two unscripted categories with their documentary The Art Side of the Moon, which follows the story of the Odysseus Lunar Lander.

-The producers said they were thrilled to be part of this year’s Showdown and that they entered because it’s a unique opportunity to have their story supported and brought to life; plus they get to work and connect with other local creatives.”
+They said they were thrilled and that they entered because it’s a unique opportunity to have their story supported and brought to life; plus they get to work and connect with other local creatives.

 SHOWDOWN FINALISTS OF 2024: